SciML/DiffEqDocs.jl/docs/src/tutorials/dde_example.md

 alg = MethodOfSteps(OrwenZen5())
 ```

-For lower tolerance solving, one can use the `OrwenZen3()` algorithm to good effect
+For lower tolerance solving, one can use the `OrwenZen3()` algorithm to good
-(this combination is similar to the MATLAB `dde23`, but more efficient tableau),
+effect (this combination is similar to the MATLAB `dde23`, but more efficient
-and for high tolerances the `DP8()` algorithm will give an 8th order solution.
-Note
+tableau), and for high tolerances the `DP8()` algorithm will give an 8th order
-that the Verner methods will not work here due to their lazy interpolation scheme.
+solution.

 To solve the problem with this algorithm, we do the same thing we'd do with other
 methods on the common interface: